simonyjung/homelab/adr/0001-use-kubernetes.md

 - Mature, widely adopted, and actively maintained.
 - Strong community and ecosystem.
 - Supports automated scaling and resource management.
 - Facilitate in better understanding of AWS ECS, which is used professionally.
+Although ECS is not Kubernetes, understanding the open-source container orchestration conceptes in Kubernetes should help me better understand the underlying principles of AWS ECS.

 Alternatives such as Docker Swarm were considered but rejected due to lower feature richness and community support.
 Previous homelab configuration involved management of docker containers using Portainer across Virtual Machines hosted on Proxmox hosts.
-Portainer greatly improved ease of management, but still saw reliablity issues with key services such as Plex.
+Portainer greatly improved ease of management, but I still saw reliablity issues with key services going down such as Plex Media Server.

 ## Consequences